LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

 ---
 template: ComponentPage
 title: Checkbox
-intro: "Well, as Shakespeare (almost) wrote: \"What's in a name?
-That which we call a checkbox, by any other name would still check a box\".
-We offer this feature in two versions; the web standard and a more adorned versions for primary selections."
+intro: 'Well, as Shakespeare (almost) wrote: "What''s in a name?
+That which we call a checkbox, by any other name would still check a box".
+We offer this feature in two versions; the web standard and a more adorned versions for primary selections.'
 description: We offer checkboxes in two versions; the web standard and a more adorned versions for primary selections.
 previewImage: /img/checbox.svg